virasana/DEMO/README.md

-This project demonstrated the use if scopes in AngularJS
+This project demonstrates the use of scopes in AngularJS.